HOW WILL PRESIDENT BIDEN HELP ADVANCE THE GLOBAL GOALS?

 Goal 4: Quality Education

 More than 40 million Americans were in debt because of student loans in 2020, a crisis worsened by the pandemic and the economic crisis that followed.
-One of the bills the new president will sign on his first day is to extend the student loans payment pause - payments are currently suspended because of coronavirus.
+One of the bills Biden signed on his first day extended the student loans payment pause to September.
+There is growing pressure for Biden to make student loans a bigger priority in his next 100 days as President, possibly offering to write off $10,000 per person.

 Goal 5: Gender Equality